transcelerate/ddf-home/community.md

 **Submitting Agenda Topics**

-If you have an agenda item, or discussion topic to propose for discussion for the Community Meeting, enter submit your recommendations on the **Discussions** of the Docs repository by choosing the Community Discussion template.
+Agenda topics will be shared ahead of the meetings.
+If you have a topic to propose for discussion during the Community Meeting, please respond to the **Discussion** topic [here](https://github.com/transceleratebiopharmainc/ddf-sdr-docs/discussions/categories/community-meetings).

 ## Upcoming milestones